Employment Contracts

 • That employees will observe the practices and policies of their employer, and not place themselves or their colleagues in harms way; and

-• That in exchange for payment, employees will undertake to work for their employer and will not unreasonably refuse to perform tasks as part of their employment.
+• That in exchange for payment, employees will undertake work for their employer and will not unreasonably refuse to perform tasks as part of their employment.

 It is true that while there are similarities shared by many contracts of employment, it is unlikely that all contracts will be identical.
 This reflects the fact that different jobs may require different things in line with seniority, experience or simply the nature of the role.
-This is particularly so when dealing with more complicated contracts which deal with non-solicitation provisions, arrangements for senior employees taking positions with competitor firms and limiting their involvement in current business affairs (gardening leave), and unique holiday entitlements to certain jobs or individuals of particular skills.
+This is particularly so when dealing with more complicated contracts which handle non-solicitation provisions, arrangements for senior employees taking positions with competitor firms and limiting their involvement in current business affairs (gardening leave), and unique holiday entitlements to certain jobs or individuals of particular skills.